-During your Foundation Year you take the following modules:
+During your Foundation Year you study the module Learning to be an Historian, plus these modules:

 Your work will be assessed through a combination of essays, oral presentations and exams.
 Extensive study and writing support is available throughout the programme in small group and one to one sessions.

 Please note that due to staff research commitments not all of these modules may be available every year.